dragon-mobile/picow_ssr_control/README.md

   * [CERN] - CERN-OHL-W-2.0

-You can find a copy of the license in the [LICENSE-CERN-OHL-W-2] file and the how-to guide in the [CERN-HOWTO_GUIDE] file.
+You can find a copy of the CERN Open Hardware License - Weakly-reciprocal v2.0 in the [LICENSE-CERN-OHL-W-2] file and the how-to guide in the [CERN-HOWTO_GUIDE] file.

 All code is licensed under the